 The portrait, completed at Tatura in 1941 or 1942, shows a strikingly handsome young man, pensive and reticent.
 Hofmann captured a sense that the subject holds on to something not to be shared.
 His inscription on the portrait, though hard to decipher, appears to read: “Werde, was Du bist!” (“Become what you are!”)
 The portrait hung in Paul’s house throughout his postwar life.
 This artwork was for sharing, his own works were not.
 He kept his history close.

-Become What You Are: The Art of Dunera Boy Paul Mezulianik is showing at Tatura Museum until July 2021.
+Become What You Are: The Art of Dunera Boy Paul Mezulianik was held at Tatura Museum in July 2021.
 This article is an expanded and edited version of an essay in the exhibition catalogue.
-After the exhibition ends, the Mezulianik collection will be donated to the State Library of New South Wales.
+Following the exhibition, the Mezulianik collection was donated to the State Library of New South Wales.

 Note: this article originally appeared on 17 May 2021 on Inside Story.